 While Christmas markets originated in Germany, the Toronto Christmas Market is the first one I ever attended.
 It takes place every year at the historic Distillery District.
 The cobblestone streets of this pedestrian area is the perfect backdrop for a Christmas market.
 If you’re looking to celebrate Christmas in Toronto, the Toronto Christmas Market will surely top your list of festivities.

 Like many traditional Christmas Markets, there are dozens of open air stalls selling handmade crafts and sumptuous treats.
-I’ve found tons of vegan eats at the Distillery Winter Market, like Beyond Meat bratwurst, vegan and gluten-free butter tarts, and Eva’s Original Chimney cakes.
+I’ve found tons of vegan eats at the Distillery Winter Market, like Beyond Meat bratwurst, grilled cheese sandwiches, vegan and gluten-free butter tarts, and Eva’s Original Chimney cakes.
 Don’t miss stopping by Balzac’s for a flavoured latte or hot chocolate.
-And new for 2023, there is a stand making vegan grilled cheese sandwiches that are quite tasty.

 You also won’t want to miss the massive Christmas tree at the Distillery District.
 It’s the perfect centerpiece for the dazzling twinkling lights displays all around.
-New for this year, there’s an interactive Gingerbread Person Hunt and a line up of amazing entertainment.
-Of course, Santa and his elves will be in attandance, as well as a chorus of Christmas carolers.
+The official tree lighting ceremony takes place this year on Wednesday, November 13th, 2024.

 As the Toronto Christmas Market is one of the busiest holiday events in Toronto, it can be quite crowded on Friday nights and weekends.
 I recommend going on a weekday if you can manage it.
 It’s free on weekdays and it won’t be nearly as busy.